aphenriques/integral/README.md

 Check the `samples` directory for examples.

-# Samples

-First, build the samples from `integral` root directory with:

-    $ make samples

-For all the samples, except `embedded`, run the lua script in the directory:

-    $ lua <name of the sample>.lua

-For `embedded`, run the compiled executable `embedded`

-    $ ./embedded

 # integral reserved names in Lua

 `integral` uses the following names in Lua registry: